 Band Program -- A beginning and advanced band program is available at the school for 5th through 8th grades and is conducted in conjunction with Kennedy Catholic High School.
 Students are responsible for their own band instruments; however, instrument rentals are available through an outside rental agency.
 The band performs at the annual Christmas and spring concerts.

 Choir Program -- The primary focus of the school choir is music ministry, serving our school community at weekly Mass.
 The choir also prepares music to sing at the Christmas and spring concerts.

-MATH PLACEMENT- Criteria for advanced math placement (Revised June 2011).
+MATH PLACEMENT- (Revised March 2021)